TAdeJong/moire-lattice-generator/README.md

 ### Using conda:

-- Clone the repository and open a terminal in the folder `moire-lattice-generator`
+Not yet available in conda-forge, but you can install it in a conda environment using pip.
+There is an `environment.yml` located in the binder folder in this project which can be used to create the environment:
-- Create the conda environment: `conda env create -f binder/environment.yml`
+`conda env create -f binder/environment.yml`
-- Activate the environment: `conda activate moire-gen`
-- Run jupyter lab: `jupyter lab` (or use a classical notebook if you prefer.)
-- Update the following line in the notebook: `cluster = LocalCluster(n_workers=1, threads_per_worker=4, memory_limit='2GB')` to match your local machine.
-The default `cluster=LocalCluster()` typically works fine.

 ## Testing